botpress/documentation-v12/docs/building-chatbots/developers/inter-bot-communication-delegation.md

 ## Step 1 – Creating the bots

-The first thing you will need to do is create three bots: one "master" bot (the one that will delegate questions to other bots), and two "slave" bots (the ones who get asked questions by the master).
+The first thing you need to do is create three bots: one "master" bot (the one that will delegate questions to other bots), and two "slave" bots (the ones who get asked questions by the master).

 Head to the admin interface and create three bots names `master`, `sub1` and `sub2` respectively, all based on the "empty bot" template.